Privacy policy

 Value: gEAABBCjJMXcI0dSAAAANbqc311192649-4

-Purpose: As soon as you have ticked the "I'm not a robot" checkbox, this cookie will be set.
+Purpose: Once you have checked the "I am not a robot" box, this cookie will be set.
 The cookie is used by Google Analytics for personalized advertising.
-DV collects information in an anonymous form and is further used to make user distinctions.
+DV collects information in anonymized form and is further used to make user distinctions.

 How can I delete my data or prevent data storage?

-So if you use our website, you agree that Google LLC and its representatives automatically collect, process and use data.
+By using our website, you agree that Google LLC and its representatives automatically collect, process, and use data.

-You can learn a little more about reCAPTCHA on Google's web developer page at https://developers.google.com/recaptcha/.
-Google goes into the technical development of reCAPTCHA in more detail here, but you won't find precise information about data storage and data protection-related topics there either.
-A good overview of the basic use of data at Google can be found in the in-house data protection declaration at https://www.google.com/intl/de/policies/privacy/.
+Learn more about reCAPTCHA on Google's web developer page at https://developers.google.com/recaptcha/.
+Google goes into more detail here on the technical development of reCAPTCHA, but precise information about data storage and data protection-related topics is also sought in vain there.
+You can find a good overview of the basic use of data at Google in the in-house privacy policy at https://www.google.com/intl/en/policies/privacy/.